 Organising the vaccination:

-Please give us a call on 5461 4466 to book a time.
-We can usually arrange this within the next few hours, but make sure you give us a few days notice if you need a particular time of day, or if you are bringing multiple pets in at once.
+Please call reception on 5461 4466 to book an appointment for your pet’s vaccination.
+We will do our best to accommodate the day and time which suits you best.
+Please be aware you may need to plan ahead if you need a particular time of day, or if you are bringing multiple pets in at once.

-When your pet has had a vaccination with us once, we will automatically send a reminder in a year’s time, when the next one is due.
+After your pet has been vaccinated by us, we will automatically send a reminder in a year’s time, when the next one is due.